Eric Henderson: UTSA

 Henderson spent the 2016 season as the defensive line coach at Texas-San Antonio.
 The Roadrunners went 6-6 during the regular season before facing New Mexico in the Gildan New Mexico Bowl.

 Los Angeles Chargers

 In 2017, Henderson was hired the Los Angeles Chargers to serve as their assistant defensive line coach under head coach Anthony Lynn.
 During his two seasons with the Chargers, he worked with Pro Bowl defensive ends Joey Bosa and Melvin Ingram.

 Los Angeles Rams

 In 2019, Henderson was hired by the Los Angeles Rams to serve as their defensive line coach under head coach Sean McVay.
 In February 2021, Henderson was named run game coordinator while retaining his defensive line coaching duties.
 Henderson became a Super Bowl champion when the Rams defeated the Cincinnati Bengals in Super Bowl LVI.

 USC

-On January 15, 2024, it was announced that Henderson would join the USC Trojans football staff under head coach Lincoln Riley.
-Henderson will hold the multiple responsibilities of co-defensive coordinator, run game coordinator, and defensive line coach.
+On January 15, 2024, Henderson was hired by the USC Trojans as co-defensive coordinator, run game coordinator, and defensive line coach under head coach Lincoln Riley.

+Washington Commanders

+On February 10, 2026, Henderson joined the Washington Commanders as their defensive line coach and run game coordinator.